elmehdi03/RAG-Assistant/README.md

 A production-ready Retrieval-Augmented Generation (RAG) assistant that answers natural-language questions using the content of your own documents (PDFs, reports, manuals…).
 This project implements a transparent RAG pipeline from ingestion → embeddings → FAISS retrieval → response generation, without requiring LangChain or LlamaIndex.

 ✨ Highlights
-- � Production-Ready: Real LLM integration (Mistral AI), GPU acceleration, professional UI
+- 🎯 Production-Ready: Real LLM integration (Mistral AI), GPU acceleration, professional UI
 - 📦 Local-first: documents, embeddings, and index are stored locally for privacy and offline use.
 - 🧩 Modular: replace ingestion, embedding model, or LLM easily.
 - 🖥️ Professional UI: Streamlit-based interface with gradient design, status indicators, and source citations.
 - ⚡ GPU-Accelerated: Optimized for NVIDIA GPUs (CUDA 12.1) with CPU fallback
-- 👁️ File Monitoring: Automatic PDF detection and re-indexing via watchdog
+- 📤 Direct Upload: Upload PDFs directly through the UI with automatic re-indexing

 Status: **Production-Ready** — suitable for deployment and real-world use.